triestpa/Atlas-Of-Thrones/README.md

 #### Setup

 To setup the project, simply download or clone the project to your local machine and `npm install`.

+You can find a SQL database dump here with all of the content pre-loaded and ready to be queried - https://cdn.patricktriest.com/atlas-of-thrones/atlas_of_thrones.sql

 The only extra step is adding a `.env` file in order to properly initialize the required environment variables.